openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/zmnhzd_0_0.md

 ### Group 1: Lifeline group

+reserved for the communication with the main controller

-This group supports 1 node.
+Association group 1 supports 1 node.

 ### Group 2: Basic on/off

+triggered when the wind gust of the wind gauge exceed the configuration parameter 1 value

-This group supports 16 nodes.
+Association group 2 supports 16 nodes.

 ### Group 3: Basic on/off

+triggered when the rain rate exceed the configuration parameter 2 value

-This group supports 16 nodes.
+Association group 3 supports 16 nodes.

 ## Technical Information